eth-ellis/eth-ellis.github.io/_posts/2025-04-12-maui-shell-viewmodel-lifecycle-events.md

 However, these can all have their own drawbacks without customisation.

 > **Example**<br>
-> Determining whether `Page.OnNavigatedTo` was fired from switching tabs or navigating backwards, to fire a re-initialise method.
+> Determining whether `Page.OnNavigatedTo` was fired by switching tabs or navigating backwards, to fire a re-initialise method.

 ## A pretty nice solution